JoniGG/JustUp-MQL-Framework/README.md

 - Daylight Savings: It is a package to manage the day light saving times in New York and London.
 - Statistics: It is a package with multiple statistic math functions inside.
 - Mql4InMql5: It is a package that allow using the same functions in MQL5 as you do in MQL4.
+- Free Trial: A package that help you managing free trials on your products.
+- Trade Copier Local: A package to copy trades from an account to other in the same computer.

 ### Structures <br>
 Here are the libraries that contain structures.
 In this framework we will be using structure where there's not methods in it, just variables.
 If there's a method, excluding the constructor & destructor, then we will make it a class for a better coding experience. <br>